Assignment 2 - Innovation Seminar

 Mode of Submission

-and uploaded to Coursemology by Sunday, September 4, 2022 at 11:59 PM, because we will be downloading the slides to project on-screen or screen-share during class.
+The slides for the presentation should be named group-<number>-seminar.{pptx|key} and uploaded to Coursemology by Monday, 11 September 2023 at 7:59 am, because we will be downloading the slides to project on-screen or screen-share during class.

 If you are using Google Slides

-Instead of the above instructions, upload a PDF version of your slides group-<number>-seminar.pdf
+Instead of the above instructions, upload a PDF version of your slides group-<number>-seminar.pdf and upload a text file group-<number>-seminar.txt containing just the publicly-accessible view-only link to your slides to Coursemology by Monday, 11 September 2023 at 7:59 am.

 Do not make any changes to your slides after the submission deadline, even if it is just tweaking animations.
 During the presentation day and right before your team presents, one of your team members should be ready with the revision history and show us that there has been no changes past the deadline.
-If there are any, we will ask you to rollback the presentation' revision to right before the submission deadline, before your presentation starts.
+If there are any, we will ask you to rollback the presentation's version to right before the submission deadline, before your presentation starts.

-The innovation critiques should be submitted within 24 hours of the innovation seminar, by Tuesday, September 6, 2022 at 11:59 PM.
-Your comments for the mutual critique part should be made by Sunday, September 11, 2022 at 11:59 PM.
+The innovation critiques should be submitted within 24 hours of the innovation seminar, by Wednesday, 13 September 2023 at 7:59 pm.
+Your comments for the mutual critique part should be made by Saturday, 16 September 2023 at 7:59 am.

 Marks will be deducted if you fail to follow the submission instructions (e.g. incorrect file naming).